--Laws, theories and principles of flow including Little’s Law, Bernoulli Principle, Constructal Law and Flow Efficiency (including Toyota’s measurement of flow efficiency)
+-Laws, theories and principles of flow including Little’s Law, Bernoulli Principle, Constructal Law and Flow Efficiency

 Why we don’t use a Lean belt system

 Like many Lean management teachers (sensei) and practitioners worldwide, we offer a training program that is not designed around a so-called ‘Lean belt’ system (white belt, yellow belt, green belt, black belt…).
 Our training helps all employees build and expand their Lean knowledge and experience.
-Exhaustive analysis of Lean for Government approaches that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable and is not compatible with Lean as a collaborative science.
+Exhaustive analysis of Lean transformations that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable and is not compatible with Lean as a collaborative science.
 Short-term efficiency gains are not sustainable without embedding continuous improvement in everyday work.